Ruth Mountaingrove

-Ruth Mountaingrove (February 21, 1923 – December 18, 2016) was an American lesbian-feminist photographer, poet and musician, known for her photography documenting the lesbian land movement in Southern Oregon.
+Ruth Mountaingrove (February 21, 1923 – December 18, 2016) was an American radical lesbian feminist photographer, poet and musician, known for her photography documenting the lesbian land movement in Southern Oregon.

 Early life and education

-She was born Ruth Shook on February 21, 1923 in Philadelphia, Pennsylvania to Edith Shelling and Herbert Daniel Shook.
+She was born Ruth Shook on February 21, 1923, in Philadelphia, Pennsylvania, to Edith Shelling and Herbert Daniel Shook.
 She earned a Bachelor of Science in Education degree from Kutztown State Teacher's College in 1945, majoring in science with minors in English and Spanish.
 In 1946, she published a book of poems, Rhythms of Spring, and married Bern Ikeler.
 After nineteen years of marriage and five children, they divorced in 1965.
 Mountaingrove joined the Philadelphia chapter of NOW in 1966, and worked to change abortion laws.
 She helped found Women in Transition by writing for the newspaper, assisting battered women, and helped facilitate the first lesbian group in the city.

 WomanSpirit magazine

 She met her future partner Jean in 1970.
 When she met Jean, realized that she is a lesbian, and started to make a living with writing for a magazine, Country Women, and newspaper, the Women’s Press, in Eugene, Oregon.
 Because of being lesbians, she and Jean were expelled from their Mountain Grove home.
 Country Women supported their search for a place to settle around the West Coast.
 In 1971 they moved to Southern Oregon, taking the name of the intentional community where they lived for two years, Mountain Grove.
-They moved to Golden, Oregon, which was a gay commune and founded WomanSpirit, a lesbian feminist quarterly published collectively near Wolf Creek, Oregon from 1974–1984.
+They moved to Golden, Oregon, which was a gay commune and founded WomanSpirit, a lesbian feminist quarterly published collectively near Wolf Creek, Oregon, from 1974 to 1984.
 The magazine was established, inspired by the experience of writing for Country Women.
 It was the first American lesbian/feminist periodical to be dedicated to both feminism and spirituality.
 Their vision for the magazine was "international and radical feminist.
 We wanted a cultural revolution—a total reordering of institutions and values.
 It was to be a modest magazine with grand goals."
 One of the goals is "to validate that it's okay to be wherever you are in your own development".
 Ruth and Jean wanted all women to feel having many other people who shares the same spirit and experiences.
 The contents of this magazine are pliable as they are what readers supplied and dealt with by anyone who could help at that time, so that the magazine's spirituality is not firm.